Statement of Faith

 Baptism and Communion

-Professing Christians' are expected to be baptized by immersion in water in the name of the Father, the Son, and the Holy Spirit.
-Baptism is a public loyalty oath signifying union with Christ in his death by being plunged into the water, and in his resurrection by being pulled out of the water.
-As Christ went so shall we follow, first to die once and then raised to live with him eternally.
+Professing Christians are expected to be baptized by immersion in water in the name of the Father, the Son, and the Holy Spirit.
+Baptism is a public loyalty oath signifying union with Christ in His death by being plunged into the water, and in His resurrection by being pulled out of the water.
+As Christ went so shall we follow, first to die once and then raised to live with Him eternally.

 Matt 28:19-20; Acts 8:36-39; Matt 3:5-6; John 3:22-23; John 4:12-14; Mark 16:16; Acts 2:38; Acts 8:12; Acts 16:32-34; Acts 18:8; Acts 10:47-48; Gal 3:26-28; Rom 6:4; Col 2:12; 1 Pet 3:20-21; Acts 22:16; Acts 2:41-42; 1 Cor 11:17-29; Matt 26:26-28; Mark 14:22-24; Luke 22:14-20; 1 Cor 11:28; John 6:26-27